svandragt/bosskey/README.md

 ## Features

 - **Quick Navigation**: Use a keyboard shortcut or click the toolbar button to navigate away from the current page.
-- **Custom URL Selection**: Choose from predefined URLs or enter a custom URL to navigate to.
-- **Persistent Settings**: Your selected URL preferences are saved and loaded automatically.

 ## Installation